 Various facts and circumstances may cause the AFM to suspect the existence of an agreement to pursue a sustained joint voting policy.
-The AFM can request information from the parties that are presumed to be cooperating on a strategic issue if, in the run-up to, during, or after a
+The AFM can request information from the parties that are presumed to be cooperating on a strategic issue if, in the run-up to, during, or after a general meeting of shareholders, a number, but not necessarily all, of the following facts or circumstances occur:

-See however footnote 9.

-Under administrative law means that the AFM can impose a fine or a penalty and can publish this fact.
-Under civil law means that other interested parties (other shareholders, the company) can apply to a court to compel the person subject to the notification obligation to make the notification now, to suspend the exercise of voting rights, to suspend the implementation of resolutions passed at the shareholders' meeting, or to annul these resolutions.

-general meeting of shareholders, a number, but not necessarily all, of the following facts or circumstances occur:

-- The parties use the same lawyer or legal advisor. - The parties send the issuer letters with the same purport. - The parties jointly initiate (legal) proceedings. - The parties jointly approach the issuer. - The actual voting behaviour of the parties at the general meetings of shareholders is repeatedly similar. - The parties have mutually issued or received instructions relating to behaviour or voting. - A decision relating to a strategic issue is added, on the initiative of the shareholders, to the agenda of a general meeting of shareholders. - The shareholders have agreed fees or guarantees. - The parties are established at the same address (as given in the articles of association). - The parties publicly announce that they are collaborating. - The purchasing/selling behaviour of affiliated parties, for example a (legal) entity bound in a formal or actual control structure, a (legal) entity which can directly or indirectly exercise a voting right or can exercise certain rights in some other way as a result of which significant influence can be exerted on the commercial or financial policy or a related natural person.
+- The parties use the same lawyer or legal advisor. - The parties send the issuer letters with the same purport. - The parties jointly initiate (legal) proceedings. - The parties jointly approach the issuer.

+- The actual voting behaviour of the parties at the general meetings of shareholders is repeatedly similar.

+- The parties have mutually issued or received instructions relating to behaviour or voting.

+- A decision relating to a strategic issue is added, on the initiative of the shareholders, to

+- the agenda of a general meeting of shareholders. - The shareholders have agreed fees or guarantees. - The parties are established at the same address (as given in the articles of association). - The parties publicly announce that they are collaborating.

+- The purchasing/selling behaviour of affiliated parties, for example a (legal) entity bound in a formal or actual control structure, a (legal) entity which can directly or indirectly exercise a voting right or can exercise certain rights in some other way as a result of which significant influence can be exerted on the commercial or financial policy;;

+- a natural person who is family related.